 • Blend on high until super smooth.

-• Warm a nonstick or cast iron skillet over medium heat.
+• Warm a nonstick or cast iron skillet or griddle over medium heat.
 Add half of the butter and let melt.

 • Add a small amount of the batter at a time, spreading thinly and cook for about 3 minutes per side.
 You want to see little bubbles and for the top to be mostly set before you flip each over to ensure they are cooked through.